terramate-io/terramate/docs/config-overview.md

 # generate_file block schema

-The `generate_file` block requires one label and have the structure below:
+The `generate_file` block requires one label and has the following schema:

 | name             |      type      | description |
 |------------------|----------------|-------------|